Remote communication

 Professional onboarding and training

 New employees need to be trained on company processes, products, and culture.
 The same goes for ongoing professional development for existing employees.
-These sessions are often led by in-house subject matter experts and are a best practice for virtual conferences.
-They can involve breakout groups for hands-on learning.
+These sessions are often led by in-house subject matter experts involve small groups for hands-on learning.

 Customer training

-Your product or support team will usually host these events to help customers get the most out of their purchases.
+Product and customer support teams usually act as the event organizers for these sessions, hosting them to help customers get the most out of their purchases.
 They might include product demonstrations, how-to guides, and customer success stories.
 These sessions are often interactive, with plenty of time for questions and answers.

 Recruitment fairs